G.I. Blues (soundtrack): Reissues

-On April 27, 1997, RCA remastered the album for compact disc, adding eight outtakes from the recording session as bonus tracks.
-Two songs were previously released, the acoustic version of "Big Boots" appearing on the posthumous 1978 album Elvis Sings for Children and Grown-Ups Too, and the substitute "Tonight's All Right For Love".
+RCA's first reissue of G.I.
+Blues on compact disc in 1988 contained an alternate version of "Tonight Is So Right for Love" as a bonus track.
+In 1997, RCA reissued the album on CD again, adding eight outtakes from the recording session as bonus tracks.
+Two songs were previously released, the acoustic version of "Big Boots" appearing on the posthumous 1978 album Elvis Sings for Children and Grown-Ups Too, and the substitute "Tonight Is So Right for Love".
 In 2012 G.I.
 Blues was released on the Follow That Dream label in a 7-inch digi-pack edition featuring a booklet and two CDs containing the original album tracks and numerous alternate takes.
 A follow-up album, Café Europa, which also contained a booklet and two CDs was released in 2013.
 This album featured more alternate takes of the G.I.
 Blues soundtrack.